-King also explores this concept in books such as The Shining and Doctor Sleep, giving another young character, Danny Torrance, the ability to read minds and sense danger.
+King also explores this concept in his novels The Shining and Doctor Sleep, giving another young character, Danny Torrance, the ability to read minds and sense danger.
 That's as far as his abilities go.
-Unlike Jean, he cannot build a defense with telekinesis.
+Unlike Jean Grey, he cannot build a defense with telekinesis.
 He can only take that knowledge and find a way to escape it.

 Jean's mentor, Charles Xavier is strictly telepathic.
-His specialty is the ability to manipulate the minds of others, making them think and do whatever he wants.
+His specialty is the ability to manipulate human minds, making them think and do whatever he wants.
 This could be a very dangerous ability.
 Luckily, it was entrusted to a man whose morals were strong enough to use it without exploiting it and one who has spent a lifetime understanding the trauma and motivations of others and who has learned to put a high price on free will.

 What do you love about telekinesis?
 Who are your favorite characters with the ability?
 Have you ever experienced a telekinetic event?
 Leave your comments below!